AI-Assisted Scientific Assessment: A Case Study on Climate Change: An Assessment of Atlantic Meridional Overturning Circulation (AMOC) Stability: Tipping Points, Uncertainties, and Impacts

 [42] J. Robson, R. Sutton, M. Menary, and M. W. K. Lai, ``Contrasting internally and externally generated Atlantic Multidecadal Variability and the role for AMOC in CMIP6 historical simulations,'' Philosophical Transactions of the Royal Society A Mathematical Physical and Engineering Sciences, 2023.
 [Online].
-Available: https://doi.org/10.1098/rsta.2022.0194
+Available: \url{https://doi.org/10.1098/rsta.2022.0194}